simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

                         "submit_decision: status=" + status)
 ```

-Before running a profile task, you also need to:
+Before running a profiling task, you also need to:

 * Add a **GAME_SLUG** setting that matches your game's slug (i.e. GAME_SLUG = ‘simpl-calc’).